Fort Myers • Fort Myers Beach • Sanibel • Captiva

 Captiva & Sanibel Island Beaches

 Rich with wildlife and first-class amenities, Captiva and Sanibel are considered two of the most captivating barrier islands in the country.
-They have also earned a reputation for some of the best shelling in the world.
+Captiva and Sanibel Islands have also earned a reputation for some of the best shelling in the world.
 The Southwest Florida water currents play into a sheller’s hands, washing up more shells along the coastline than in any other place in North America—more than 400 species!
 Sanibel and Captiva Island are perfect places to start any beach vacation.

 Sanibel Stoop

 Fort Myers Beach (which is actually located on Estero Island) is ideal for a family outing.
 The seven-mile stretch of beach has a wide shoreline that eases into the Gulf.
-With gentle undertow and no steep drop-offs, the palm-shaded sand and family-friendly reputation nabbed it the title “World’s Safest Beach.”
+Gentle undertow and no steep drop-offs, the palm-shaded sand and family-friendly reputation nabbed it the title “World’s Safest Beach.”

-Whether you’re looking for an active day of water sports or just unwinding in a picturesque hideaway, the beaches of Fort Myers, Florida, have it all.
+For an active day of water sports or just unwinding in a picturesque hideaway, you’ll have no problem finding it all on the beaches of Fort Myers, Florida.

 See more things to do in Fort Myers, Sanibel Island, and Captiva Island and check out Sarasota and Naples.